Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Introduction

-In this work, we address the reconstruction problem with supervised learning method based on neural network techniques.
-For low-lying excited states where the inverse problem is well-posed, our new method returns $c_{i}$s with fast speed and high fidelity, compared to the BFGS method.
-Furthermore, when the predicted Hamiltonian is not good enough, the numerical algorithm in Ref.\cite{hou2019determining} can serve as a supplement step to further improve the fidelity.
+We demonstrate that for low-lying excited states where the inverse problem is well-posed, our new method returns $c_{i}$s with fast speed and high fidelity, compared to the BFGS method.
+Furthermore, when the fidelity between the predicted Hamiltonian and the real Hamiltonian is not good enough, the numerical algorithm in Ref. \cite{hou2020determining} can serve as a supplement step to improve it further.
 We also show that our method is robust against the noise $\mathbf{e}$.
-We believe that this method will add new tools to understand the related quantum state inference problem, as well as shed new light on the mystery of the eigenstates correlation problem.
+We believe that this method will add new tools to understand the related quantum state inference problem by bringing machine learning techniques from the study of inverse problems, as well as shed new light on the mystery of the eigenstates correlation problem.

 The paper is organized as follows: In Sec.
 II, we discuss the Hamiltonian reconstruction problem for eigenstates and provide some intuition on the uniqueness argument.
 In Sec.
 III, we formulate our problem in terms of an inverse problem, present our method based on supervised learning via neural networks, then discuss the results and applications.

-Some discussions on dealing with ill-posed cases is given in Sec.
+Some discussions on dealing with ill-posed cases are given in Sec.
 IV.
 Finally, a brief discussion on the robustness of our method is provided in Sec.
 V.